atomvm/atomvm_rebar3_plugin/README.md

 #### Flashing an application to a pico (rp2040) device

 You may use the `pico_flash` task to copy the generated AtomVM packbeam application in uf2 format to the flash storage on an Pico device connected to usb.
 It is not necessary to push the `BOOTSEL` button while plugging in the Pico to usb, instead provide the path of the device to reset.
 On Linux this is typically `/dev/ttyACM0` (the same device used to monitor serial), on MacOS it is a cu.usbmodem device matching `/dev/cu.usbmodem14*` (not the /dev/tty.usbmodem14___ device used for serial monitoring).
+It is highly recommended that `picotool` is installed in your PATH.
+If it is found in the PATH the automatic `BOOTSEL` and mode can be activated even if you have an active terminal monitor (tmux, minicom, or screen) in another terminal it will be disconnected automatically.
+With `picotool` in your PATH the device has a higher success rate of resetting and entering `application` mode after flashing.
+Without `picotool` some small applications do not always trigger a reset into `application` mode after flashing with `rebar3 atomvm pico_flash`.

     shell$ rebar3 help atomvm pico_flash